metas-mk/100-days-of-code/r2-log.md

 }
 ```

-- Adds a configuration file for JSDoc and adding a parm to the dependancy to use the config file
+- Adds a configuration file for JSDoc and adding a parm to the dependancy to use the config file.
+The document creation can now be done via `npm run docs`.

 _package.json_